nifemibosun/ciphercast/README.md

 ---

 ## Disclaimer
-This is an educational project exploring P2P cryptography in Node.js.
 Do not use in production without a proper security audit.

+### Note:
+CipherCast works best with IPv6.

 ---

 ## License
-MIT License © 2025 nifemibosun
+MIT License © 2025 Nifemi Bosun